 Hung Hom Railway Station is one of two main train stations in Hong Kong.
-The other one is Hong Kong West Kowloon Railway Station mainly serves high-speed trains to and from mainland China.
+The other one is Hong Kong West Kowloon Railway Station mainly serves high-speed trains to and from Chinese mainland.
 Hung Hom Railway Station now serves through trains to Guangzhou and other major cities in Guangdong Province, and overnight sleeper trains to Beijing and Shanghai.
 It is also a hub station in Kowloon for transfer between the East Rail Line that goes to the Shenzhen border and the West Rail Line.
 You can get there easily by bus, metro, or taxi.